Collins-class submarine: Replacement

 There were long delays in organising the replacement project.
 Originally, preliminary designs were to be established for selection by 2013, with detailed design work completed by 2016.
 However, meetings to clarify concepts and intended capabilities did not occur until March 2012, and initial design phase funding was not approved until May 2012, pushing construction start out to 2017.
 By November 2014, initial capabilities still had not been decided on, with recommendations to be made across 2015.
 The best case prediction for seeing the first new submarine enter service, made in 2012, was "after 2030", with the lack of decision making partly attributed to politicians fearing being held responsible for a repeat of the issues surrounding the Collins class.

 Throughout 2014, there was increasing speculation that the Sōryū class (or a derivative) was the most likely candidate for the replacement.
 Defence technology sharing deals between Japan and Australia, along with the loosening of Japanese defence export restrictions, were seen as preliminary steps towards such a deal.
 The close personal relationship between the then-Australian Prime Minister Tony Abbott and Japanese Prime Minister Shinzō Abe was also cited as a factor in the likeliness of such a deal.
 In response to the rumours of the Japanese deal, unsolicited proposals were made by ThyssenKrupp Marine Systems (its Type 216 submarine concept), Saab (an enlarged version of the A26 submarine), and Thales and DCNS (a diesel-electric variant of the Barracuda-class submarine).

 In January 2015, a three-way "competitive evaluation process" between the Japanese proposal, ThyssenKrupp's plan, and the Thales-DCNS offer was announced.
 A 2012 study of the Collins class concluded that the submarines' lifespan could be extended by one maintenance cycle (seven years) to cover any capability gap, with lead submarine Collins to be retired in the early 2030s.

+Attack-class submarine

 On 26 April 2016, Prime Minister Malcolm Turnbull announced the Shortfin Barracuda by French firm DCNS as the winner.
+Up to 12 submarines were to be procured.

+Virginia-class and SSN-AUKUS class submarines

-On 15 September 2021, news came out that, following the signing of a new trilateral security partnership named AUKUS between Australia, the United States and the United Kingdom, which would include alignment of technologies, the troubled Attack-class programme would be cancelled, with Australia instead investing in the procurement of new nuclear-powered submarines, which would incorporate existing American and British technology.
+On 15 September 2021, Prime Minister Scott Morrison announced the trilateral security partnership named AUKUS between Australia, the United States and the United Kingdom under which Australia intended to procure at least eight nuclear-powered submarines armed with conventional weapons.
+On 13 March 2023, AUKUS announced that the fleet would be a combination of US built submarines and a new nuclear powered submarine class to be built in the UK and Australia to be called the SSN-AUKUS.
+The US intends to sell three submarines to Australia and Australia intends to build five SSN-AUKUS class submarines in Australia.